Zombie Reddy

-Zombie Reddy is a 2021 Indian Telugu-language horror comedy crime thriller film directed by Prasanth Varma and starring Teja Sajja, Anandhi, and Daksha Nagarkar.
+Zombie Reddy is a 2021 Indian Telugu-language zombie comedy crime thriller film directed by Prasanth Varma and starring Teja Sajja, Anandhi, and Daksha Nagarkar.
 Produced by Apple Trees Studios, the film is marketed as the first zombie film in Telugu cinema.
 Set in the district of Kurnool, the film is partially based on COVID-19 pandemic.
 The film was released on 5 February 2021.
 Following its acquisition by Aha, it premiered on 26 March 2021.